syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 ## Exporting the selected rows of SfDataGrid

-SfDataGrid allows you to export only the currently selected rows in the grid to the worksheet using the [DataGridPdfExportingController.ExportToPdf](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportingController~ExportToPdf.html) method by passing the instance of the SfDataGrid and [SfDataGrid.SelectedItems](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) collection as an argument.
+SfDataGrid allows you to export only the currently selected rows in the grid to the document using the [DataGridPdfExportingController.ExportToPdf](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportingController~ExportToPdf.html) method by passing the instance of the SfDataGrid and [SfDataGrid.SelectedItems](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) collection as an argument.

 Refer the below code to export the selected rows alone to the PDF document.